Othernet-Project/librarian-testing-vagrant/README.rst

 Supplying content
 =================

-During inital startup, the configuration script will create a folder 'uploads' inside the folder where you unpacked this package.
+During initial startup, the configuration script will create a folder 'uploads' inside the folder where you unpacked this package.
 This folder will contain two
 subfolders: 'content', and 'files'.
 You can put content zipballs in the 'content' folder, and they will appear in the "Updates" section (represented by